How to Add a Drop-down Navigation Menu in Squarespace

 Another key to successful implementation of drop-down menus is to limit the number of options to choose from.
 We recommend staying between 5 to 8 items in a drop-down menu.
 Any more than that number is harder to digest.

-Folders aren’t pages themselves, they basically function like folders on your computer.
-To add pages to your folder, simply drag and drop the pages you need to put there.
-If you need to change their order in the drop-down navigation, drag and drop them again the way you like.
+Drop-downs aren’t pages themselves; they basically function like folders on your computer.
+If you need to change the order of the pages in the drop-down navigation, drag and drop them again the way you like.

 If you decide to rename the folder later on, simply click the gear icon next to it.
 You will be able to change the Page title, Navigation title, and URL slug there.